 - The more the payout is, the more work it takes for you to make it work.

-- When in doubt, always ask (reach out to your affiliate manager, discuss the offer in the forum, or drop a line at our Facebook group).
+- When in doubt, always ask (reach out to your affiliate manager, discuss the Affiliate Forum, or drop a line at our Facebook group).

 Always start small

 Starting small is not the same as being cheap.
 When you are starting out with a campaign on any traffic source, you’d want to start with a budget you can afford easily.

 For a few first weeks that your campaign will run, you’ll be mostly experimenting, testing, and optimizing.
 During this phase, you don’t want to throw as much as cash you can on your campaigns.